jennysaggesse/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script copys .html file from current working directory to the parent the working directory but only copies files absent in the parent working directory
-This script moves files that begins with upper cas into a temporary folder This script deletes all the files in the current working directory that ends with ~
+This script moves files that begins with upper cas into a temporary folder This script deletes all the files in the current working directory that ends with ~ This script creates the directories welcome and to with on fine school